javierbyte/react-blur/README.md

 * img: The image path.
 * blurRadius: The size of the blur radius.

-Thanks to [Quasimodo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the algorithm.
+Thanks to [Quasimodo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the original stack blur algorithm.